Kashmiri Muslim Wedding- Custom, Rituals and Preparation

 The bride’s family sends 51 plates or thaals containing sweets, fruits, dry fruits and other food items to the groom’s house.

 In this ritual, the groom’s family sends a mirror, cosmetics, a makeup box and a betel leaf wrapped in gold or silver foil to the bride.
-The jewellery of flowers is also sent by the groom’s family, which the bride has to wear on the morning of her wedding.
+The groom’s family also sends the jewellery of flowers, which the bride has to wear on the morning of her wedding.

 Kanishran is a part of a divagone ceremony in which the bride and the groom bathe with a mixture of rice, curd, milk and water and flowers are showered on them.
 After that, they wear new clothes.
 The bride’s parents give their daughter jewellery, clothes and other items.